Reconstructing nodal pressures in water distribution systems with graph neural networks: Evaluation and results

 The number of the hidden layers are emphasized in the swarms to show that good performance can be achieved with shallow models.
 While at a small observation ratio -- technically, observing only two nodes in the Anytown WDS -- a deeper artificial neural network performs generally slightly better than a shallow one, the shallow one is superior at a high observation ratio.
 The performance of the 3-layered and the 4-layered models were similar over the different observation ratios that are not represented here.

 For the above reasons, a 3-layered topology was selected as the base of the GNN for the other two WDSs.
 The adjacency matrix was set to binary as it performs best close to the logarithmically weighted type.
-More details for the reasons of this decision are given in Sec.~\ref{sec:concs}.